Latest Articles

 How Industrial PCs Are Different From Regular PCs

 Industrial computers are categorized differently from regular PCs because they are specially developed to withstand harsh industrial environments.
 As well, they are designed to have a longer life-span compared to regular computers.
-Industrial computers do contain some of the basic components that regular PCs have.
+Industrial computers do contain most of the basic components that regular PCs have.
 Such as CPUs, hard drives, graphic cards and memory.
 The […]

 Read More